NapoleonTheCake/notificatorro/README.md

 #### Features:
 - Custom title.
 - Custom text for notifications.
-- Putin theme to motivate you to do your task.
 - English and Russian languages are supported for now.
 - Track history of your notes and clear anytime!
 - This app will never track you in any way.
 It does what it does, nothing more.